The Official Site of

 Check it out - Behind the scenes, Travel, Photosets & More!!

-Part of this lifestyle means a lot of traveling to really cool places and meeting fun, new people.
-I know, poor me.
+Part of this lifestyle means traveling to really cool places to hang out and work with incredible and talented creators like myself.
+I know, poor me!
 After spending two years on the road, building my port, I'm now officially based in Los Angeles and LOVING IT!

 Stay tuned for all my many, many, MANY new adventures!
 XoXo JNT